trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 ### Legend Table

-Click on a chart item in the **legend** area to `show/hide` the item
+*Legend tables* are interactive chart legends where you can click on a chart item in the legend area to toggle its visibility, showing or hiding the corresponding data series in the chart.

-For example in the following chart both Inbound and Outbound items in the legend are enabled.

 | ![](images/legendtable.png) |
 | --------------------------- |

 *Figure: Showing Legend Table in a Module*

-You can click on any of the items like Inbound or inbound in the legend area to **hide or unhide** that data from the chart like in these examples.
+Example: In the chart, both Inbound and Outbound items are initially enabled.
+Clicking on either item in the legend will hide or show its associated data.

 | ![](images/legend2.png) | ![](images/legend3.png) |
 | ----------------------- | ----------------------- |

 *Figure: Showing Hide/Unhide data from Chart using Legend Table Meters*

+**Expand Legend**
-Click on the `Expand Legend` spot to get a detailed legend
+Click to view a detailed legend, providing additional information.

-Auto refresh the charts via Ajax calls
+**Auto Refresh**
+Charts are updated automatically via Ajax calls, ensuring real-time data visualization.
+*Legend Table* Includes statistical summaries for each network traffic search result, such as:
+- Max
+- Min
+- Average
+- Total
+- 95th percentile

 ### Tooltip